 6. Solstice Canyon Falls

-When you’re not up for an entire obstacle course but still want to enjoy the relaxing sounds of flowing water, and a fun place to explore then Solstice Canyon is for you.
-Take a winding trail (more like a driveway) under the shade of the sycamores, oaks, and alders passing several ruins.
-This includes the Roberts Ranch House, which is also known as the Tropical Terrace.
+When you’re not up for an entire obstacle course but still want to enjoy the relaxing sounds of flowing water and a fun place to explore, then Solstice Canyon is for you.
+Take a winding trail (more like a driveway) under the shade of the sycamores, oaks, and alders, passing several ruins.
+This includes the Roberts Ranch House, also known as the Tropical Terrace.
 The house was built in the 1960s and burned down by wildfires in 1982.
-Leading up to it there’ll be exotic plants, lovely pools, a 30-foot waterfall (if it has rained), and a hidden statue of the Virgin Mary just before you cross the creek.
+Leading up to it, there’ll be exotic plants, lovely pools, a 30-foot waterfall (if it has rained), and a hidden statue of the Virgin Mary just before you cross the creek.

 3455 Solstice Canyon Rd, Malibu, CA 90265, United States.
 See it on Google maps